 The Wishing tree has been placed at Mindfulness Center!
-You place gifts (medicine, clothing, money, etc.) that are needed to support the monks under a special Wishing Tree.
+You place gifts (medicine, clothing, money, etc.) that are needed to support the teachers/center under a special Wishing Tree.
 This not only directly helps them but is also seen as both a literal and symbolic form of unconditional giving.
 Some even believe they will receive what they have offered.
 For example, those who are facing health challenges may offer medicine or support for medical needs.
 For housing and financial challenges, they offer money.

 Please wear semi-formal clothing that is light in color, preferably white.
 We recommend white (or light colored) skirts, pants and shirts.
 No shorts, please.

 10:30 am: Dhamma Talk